Placement scheme details

 When planning your placement, you should think wisely about how you can make your funding go further.
 Perhaps you can arrange to stay close to your university, so that you can live in your current accommodation and only incur travel costs, or maybe you could arrange to take your placement in an area where you can stay with a friend or relative for free.
 Remote placements with an occasional trip into the office will also save you accommodation costs.

-- It is your responsibility to organise your own placement in consultation with your research supervisor.
+- It is your responsibility to organise your own placement in consultation with your research supervisor(s).
 You must apply directly to your chosen host to secure yourself an opportunity, as the WRDTP will not match you to a project.

 - Once you have secured yourself an opportunity you must let the WRDTP team know in good time before your placement is due to start, as all placements must be checked and approved in advance.
 Approval requests submitted outside of the advertised deadlines will not be reviewed, and you will not be permitted to start your placement.

-- If your placement is taking place outside of the UK, you must evidence your adherence to any relevant policies from your university by uploading the relevant documentation to the placement approval form.
+- If your placement is taking place outside of the UK, you must evidence your adherence to any relevant travel policies from your university by uploading the relevant documentation to the placement approval form.
 It is your responsibility to ensure that the policies of your university are adhered to.

 - Once your placement has been approved, you may not change the dates or details of your activities without contacting the WRDTP in advance.